Skinner Butte

 Skinner Butte (often mistakenly called Skinner's Butte) is a prominent hill on the north edge of downtown Eugene, Oregon, United States, near the Willamette River.
 A local landmark, it honors city founder Eugene Skinner and is the site of the city's Skinner Butte Park.

-The butte once displayed a controversial cross or war memorial, depending on one's interpretation.
+The butte once displayed the burned letters "KKK" in the 1920s and more recently a controversial cross or war memorial.
 The cross was replaced several times, but wasn't permanently removed until 1997.
 One of the objections to the cross was its perceived association with Ku Klux Klan (Eugene grew to be a recognized national stronghold for the KKK through the 1950s.)